coffeenotfound/render_demo/README.md

 # Builing

-Building is done through cargo as normal and probably only works on Windows.
-You need atleast rustc 1.43.0-nightly.
+Building is done through cargo as normal but you need atleast rustc 1.43.0-nightly.

 On Windows make sure you have (pre-)compiled GLFW3.3+ libs installed and an environment variable named `GLFW_MINGW_LIBS` pointed to the folder